ros-controls/ros2_controllers/joint_trajectory_controller/doc/userdoc.rst

 Hardware interface type [#f1]_
 -------------------------------

-Currently joints with position, velocity and effort interfaces are supported.
+Currently joints with position, velocity, acceleration, and effort interfaces are supported.
+The joints can have one or more command interfaces, where the following control laws are applied at the same time:

-For position-controlled joints, desired positions are simply forwarded to the joints;
+- For command interfaces ``position``, the desired positions are simply forwarded to the joints,
+- For command interfaces ``acceleration``, desired accelerations are simply forwarded to the joints.
-while for velocity (effort) joints, the position+velocity trajectory following error is mapped to velocity (effort) commands through a PID loop.
+- For ``velocity`` (``effort``) command interfaces, the position+velocity trajectory following error is mapped to ``velocity`` (``effort``) commands through a PID loop (:ref:`parameters`).

+This leads to the the following allowed combinations of command and state interfaces:

+- With command interface ``position``, there are no restrictions for state interfaces.
+- With command interface ``velocity``:

+   - if command interface ``velocity`` is the only one, state interfaces must include  ``position, velocity`` .
+   - no restrictions otherwise.

+- With command interface ``effort``, state interfaces must include  ``position, velocity``.
+- With command interface ``acceleration``, there are no restrictions for state interfaces.

 Example controller configurations can be found :ref:`below <ROS 2 interface>`.

 Similarly to the trajectory representation case above, it's possible to support new hardware interfaces, or alternative mappings to an already supported interface (eg. a proxy controller for generating effort commands).